Canada Child Benefit (CCB) 2025

 CCB payments end when:

-- Child no longer lives with you
+- Child no longer lives with you – custody changes

-- Child or parent dies
+- Child or parent dies – CRA must be notified

-- Parent no longer resident of Canada
+- Parent no longer a Canadian resident – for tax purposes

-Many provinces add their own child benefits:
+Many provinces add their own child benefits on top of the federal CCB:

-- Ontario: Ontario Child Benefit
+- Ontario: Ontario Child Benefit (OCB)

 - BC: BC Family Benefit

-- Alberta: Alberta Child and Family Benefit
+- Alberta: Alberta Child and Family Benefit (ACFB)

 - Quebec: Quebec Family Allowance (separate program)

-Common Questions
+Common CCB Questions

 Is CCB taxable?

-Can two people claim for same child?
+Can two people claim for the same child?

-What if my income changes?
+What if my income changes mid-year?

 Questions About CCB?